 Your personal data will generally be processed within the EU or the European Economic Area (EEA), and the processing will be governed by the GDPR.
 Please note that this is also the case if you are located in a country outside of the EU or the EEA.

-Only in some cases it is possible that information is transferred to so-called “third countries”.
+It is possible that information is transferred to so-called “third countries”.
 “Third countries” are countries outside the territory of the EU and/or the EEA, where an adequate level of data protection comparable with the standards applicable within the EU/EEA cannot be readily assumed.

 If the information transferred also includes personal data, we provide that, prior to any such transfer, there are guarantees for an appropriate level of data protection in the respective third country or at the relevant recipient in the third country.
 This may be assumed from a so-called “adequacy decision” of the European Commission, or by using the so-called “EU standard contractual clauses”.
 Upon request, we will be happy to provide you with further information on the suitable and appropriate guarantees that we require in order to ensure an adequate level of data protection.
-Please refer to section 1 for the relevant contact details.

 2.6 Deletion of data and period of storage